Sure Dividend

 Business Overview

-Dover is a diversified global industrial manufacturer that offers its customers equipment and components, consumable supplies, aftermarket parts, software, and digital solutions.
+Dover is a diversified global industrial manufacturer that offers its customers a range of products, including equipment and components, consumable supplies, aftermarket parts, software, and digital solutions.

-It has annual revenues of about $8.4 billion, with just over half of its revenues generated in the U.S., and operates in five segments: Engineered Systems, Fueling Solutions, Pumps & Process Solutions, Imaging & Identification, and Refrigeration & Food Equipment.
+It has annual revenues of just under $8 billion, with approximately half of its revenues generated in the U.S. The company operates in five segments: Engineered Systems, Clean Energy & Fueling, Pumps & Process Solutions, Imaging & Identification, and Climate & Sustainability Technologies.

-The past few years have been difficult for Dover, as the coronavirus pandemic caused a prolonged business deterioration.
+The past few years have been challenging for Dover, as the coronavirus pandemic led to prolonged business deterioration.
 As its customers are primarily industrial manufacturers, they were significantly impacted by the global recession caused by the pandemic.

 Source: Investor Presentation